Wax vinok

 Wax wedding head wreath (or wax vinok; восковий вінок) is a traditional bride's decoration that was widespread in Vinnytsia Oblast, Ukraine from the end of the 19th century to the end of the 1980s.
 In 2020, the technology of making "wax" vinok in Vinnytsia region was included in the National Inventory of Intangible Cultural Heritage of Ukraine.

 History

-At the end of the 19th and the beginning of the 20th century, the fashion for wax wreaths arrived to Ukrainian women from Western Europe, which was common for brides' outfits until the 1980s.
-A wax (or paraffin) wreath with a vail was borrowed by Polish peasants in the middle of the 19th century.
-At the end of the 19th and the beginning of the 20th century, the veil with paraffin wreath gained popularity not only in Polish and mixed Polish-Ukrainian villages, but also in the vast majority of Ukrainian villages in Eastern Podolia.
-At the end of the 20th century, wax wreaths practically ceased to be used.
+At the end of the 19th century and the beginning of the 20th century, the fashion for wax wreaths spread to Ukrainian women through Polish influence.
+As Polish women were predominantly Roman Catholic—a factor that facilitated the transmission of Western European cultural influences and trends—they had adopted the custom from the West, where wax wreaths remained a common element of bridal attire until the 1980s.
+Among Poles they were used as part of both bridal and First Communion dress.
+The making of a wax (or paraffin) wreath with a veil was first started on the territories of modern day Ukraine by Polish peasants in the middle of the 19th century, by the end of the 19th and the beginning of the 20th century, the veil with paraffin wreath spread outside of Polish and mixed Polish-Ukrainian villages, into Ukrainian villages in Eastern Podolia.
+By the end of the 20th century, wax wreaths practically ceased to be used.